 Backpacking season is here, and it’s time to start planning out your summer backcountry trips.
 US national parks are among the most beautiful places for backcountry hiking and camping — and also the most popular.
 To control crowds and properly prepare trekkers for the hazards of the wildlands, the National Park Service requires backcountry permits for camping outside of developed campgrounds.
-If you’re ready to venture beyond car camping and RV hookup sites, here’s everything you need to know about getting a backcountry permit to camp in US national parks.
+If you’re ready to venture beyond car camping and RV hookup sites, here’s everything you need to know about getting backcountry national park permits.

 Why you need backcountry permits for national parks